 The church’s exterior is striking, with its twin towers reaching high into the sky, dominating the skyline of the Old Town.
 Inside, visitors are treated to a stunning display of Gothic architecture, with vaulted ceilings, intricate stained-glass windows, and a peaceful, spiritual atmosphere.
 One of the highlights of the church is the tomb of St. Sebald, which is housed in an elaborate shrine created by the famous artist Peter Vischer in the 16th century.
 The tomb is a masterpiece of Renaissance art, featuring exquisite detail and symbolism.

-Another impressive feature of St. Sebald Church is its organ, which is renowned for its beautiful sound, and its medieval altarpiece by Veit Stoss, one of the most famous German sculptors of the time.
 The church’s interior is filled with artistic treasures, including several Renaissance sculptures and wooden carvings that illustrate the church’s importance as a center of both religious life and artistic expression during the medieval and early modern periods.

 Photos